Muirfield/pocketmine-plugins/libcommon/README.md

 ## Copyright

-    libcommon
+libcommon<br/>
-    Copyright (C) 2015 Alejandro Liu
+Copyright (C) 2015 Alejandro Liu<br/>
 All Rights Reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.